Build Click-Through App Prototypes

 We can also NOT undermine the importance of testing the full flow of the app.
 Yes, one can edit specific screens and test particular interactions but one can make great strides by periodically testing the full flow of the app to check if it is accurately simulated.
 This would reduce confusion pointing out problems limiting the prototypes and thus improving the actual design with every step.

-Track Feedback and Cooperation
+Track Feedback and Collaboration

-Design is all about making choices and finding the best possible solution.
+The design is all about making choices and finding the best possible solution.
 Similarly, interactive prototyping and communication tools inform the design thinking process and assists designers to communicate and track feedback with the client right from day one in order for them to meet their requirements, select the best solution for them and most importantly their end users.
 Therefore, direct communication on the design screen through interactive prototype allows the design team/clients to play with different design version and uncover possible issues without spending much time in coding and design.

 Every now and then, these issues are realised when it is too late, after building of products and money, wastage of valuable time, which in the end results to a bunch of unhappy clients, designers and team.
 However, if these designs were tested on an interactive prototype in order to get feedback from your team and clients, these issues would be identified easily and simply at an early stage.
 This would make it even more important for designers and digital agencies to find a prototyping and communication tool that works for them.